Fiji Adventure Trip Overview

 During our time exploring the spectacular island chain, dive into the crystal clear blue waters as you the swim with manta rays, reef sharks, exotic fish and vibrant corals.
 Feel like a local as you explore limestone caves, cook a lovo, sample kava and visit several villages.
 Join us for a mix of cultural immersion, fun, adventure, and relaxation that you’re sure to never forget!

 During this program, you will…

-- Improve the facilities at a local elementary school and with a coral reef project (up to 40 hours of community service credit)
+- Volunteer at a local elementary school and with a coral reef project (up to 40 hours of community service credit)

 - Make lifetime bonds with local Fijian students